wevanjohnson/2025_Spring_FDS/README.md

 * Properly acknowledge and cite all use of the ideas, results, or words of others
 * Properly acknowledge all contributors to a given piece of work
-* Make sure that all work submitted as his or her own in a course or other academic activity isproduced without the aid of unsanctioned materials or unsanctioned collaboration
+* Make sure that all work submitted as his or her own in a course or other academic activity is produced without the aid of unsanctioned materials or unsanctioned collaboration
 * Treat all other students in an ethical manner, respecting their integrity and right to pursue their educational goals without interference.
-This requires that a student neither facilitate academic dishonesty by others nor obstruct their academic progress (reproduced from: ttp://academicintegrity.rutgers.edu/academic-integrity-at-rutgers/ ).
+This requires that a student neither facilitate academic dishonesty by others nor obstruct their academic progress (reproduced from: http://academicintegrity.rutgers.edu/academic-integrity-at-rutgers/ ).

 Violations of academic integrity will be treated in accordance with university policy, and sanctions for violations may range from no credit for the assignment, to a failing course grade to (for the most severe violations) dismissal from the university.